reply-fr/sustainable-personal-accounts/FAQ.md

 - monitoring is implemented with a CloudWatch dashboard deployed automatically
 - system can be extended to specific needs via custom event processing

-## Q. What do you need to deploy SPA in your environment?
+## Q: What do you need to deploy SPA in your environment?

 Mandatory requirements:
 * SPA is leveraging AWS Organization for events management and for account management across AWS accounts.
 The deployment of AWS Organizations can be managed by Amazon Control Tower, but Amazon Control Tower itself is not mandatory.